fal-ai/dbt-fal/docs/anomaly-detection.md

 df.to_csv('covid19_italy_region.csv')
 ```

-Now, for us to find anomalies, we need to write our Python script that will take our model, tune the hyperparameters for `DBSCAN` with a little help from our side, feed it to `DBSCAN`, plot the anomalies with the data on a Matplotlib figure and save it, then finally send the figure to a Slack channel using a bot with a message.
+Now, for us to find anomalies we need to write our Python script that will:
+1. Take our model
+2. Tune the hyperparameters for `DBSCAN` with a little help from our side
+3. Feed it to `DBSCAN`
+4. Plot the anomalies with the data on a Matplotlib figure and save it
+5. Send the figure to a Slack channel using a bot with a message

 For the entire Python script, you can use this [link](https://github.com/fal-ai/fal_dbt_examples/blob/main/fal_scripts/anomaly_detection.py)).